Hannah Taylor

 Student Laidlaw Scholar, Durham University

 Hi, my name is Sophie!
-I'm a first year Bsc Geography undergraduate at Durham University.
+I'm a second year Bsc Geography undergraduate at Durham University.
 My research project this summer is a pilot study investigating the effect of e-cigarette and cigarette exposure on prenatal development, focussing on upper facial movement.
 I hope to obtain an understanding of the potential implications to healthcare policymaking regarding maternal use of cigarettes and e-cigarettes.
 I am driven to take action to improve the lives of others, and therefore motivated to understand the impact of maternal actions on the lives of the younger generations and actions that can prevent negative impacts.
 I really enjoy spending time outdoors, either walking or running.
 I also love to travel and explore new places!
 My favourite way to spend time with friends is to visit a café and have a good catch up over a coffee!

 The University of Durham joined the Laidlaw Scholars Undergraduate Research & Leadership Programme in 2017.
 This visionary programme builds on Lord Laidlaw’s commitment to supporting undergraduate student development and education.
 It gives undergraduate students the research, leadership and networking skills they will need to achieve their academic and professional goals in the future.